 5. Measure your progress

-Specificity and tracking your progress is key to success.
+Should you make New Year’s resolutions if you can’t measure your success?
+No – specificity and tracking your progress is key to success.
 If your New Year’s resolution is to be healthier, how will you measure it?
 Is it making a certain number of meals at home each week instead of eating out?
 Is it walking three miles every day?
 Set a reasonable timeline for your goals, and measure your progress along the way.

 6. Keep going

-There are many tips for keeping New Year’s resolutions, but the main one is this: Don’t simply tie goals to the new year because everyone else is doing it.
+There are many tips for keeping New Year’s resolutions, but the main one is this: Don’t merely tie goals to the new year because everyone else is doing it.
 Real change comes when you know your outcome and commit to making your goals a reality.
 Learning to set and achieve goals is a great habit that few truly master in their lifetimes.
 Get everything you want this year, and every year, by deciding to set and achieve goals that truly matter to you.

 Starting your year with no New Year’s resolutions can be a liberating experience of getting what you really want.
 Discover your passions and overcome obstacles with Tony Robbins’ Ultimate Edge, your playbook for success.